zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

 Networking with QEMU
 ####################

-This page describes how to set up a "virtual" networking between a (Linux) host and a Zephyr application running in a QEMU virtual machine (built for Zephyr targets like qemu_x86, qemu_cortex_m3, etc.) In this example, the ``echo_server`` sample application from Zephyr source distribution is run in QEMU.
-The QEMU instance is connected to Linux host using serial port and SLIP is used to transfer data between Zephyr and Linux (over a chain of virtual connections).
+This page describes how to set up a virtual network between a (Linux) host and a Zephyr application running in a QEMU virtual machine (built for Zephyr targets such as qemu_x86 and qemu_cortex_m3).

+In this example, the :ref:`echo-server-sample` sample application from the Zephyr source distribution is run in QEMU.
+The QEMU instance is connected to a Linux host using a serial port, and SLIP is used to transfer data between the Zephyr application and Linux (over a chain of virtual connections).

 Prerequisites
 *************

-On the Linux Host you need to fetch Zephyr net-tools project, which is located in a separate git repository:
+On the Linux Host, fetch the Zephyr ``net-tools`` project, which is located in a separate Git repository:

 .. code-block:: console